open-data/opengov/html/modules/contrib/search_api_solr/README.md

   - Solr Cloud Connector
   - Solr Cloud BasicAuth Connector

-There are service provider specific connectors available, for example from Acquia, Pantheon, hosted solr, platform.sh, and others.
+There are service provider specific connectors available, for example from Acquia and platform.sh.
 Please contact your provider for details if you don't run your own Solr server.

 Customizing your Solr server
 ----------------------------